sadiki-o/react-navigable-list/README.md

 # React Full Year Scheduler

-React full year scheduler is an open source project aimed at providing a simple, customizable, and easy-to-use full year calendar solution for individuals and organizations.
-The project was created out of a need for a more flexible and accessible calendar tool that can be used for various purposes, such as planning events, tracking deadlines, and scheduling appointments.
+React Navigable List is an open-source project aimed at providing a simple, customizable, and easy-to-use list component with advanced navigation features for individuals and organizations.
+The project was created out of a need for a more flexible and accessible list tool that can be used for various purposes, such as displaying data, managing selections, and providing enhanced keyboard navigation.

 ![image description](/preview.png)

-## Motivation

-As a developer, I faced the challenge of finding calendar components that could easily integrate into my personal or company's projects.
-Despite my efforts, I couldn't find a suitable solution, leading me to recognize the need for a more versatile and customizable calendar tool.
-This inspired me to undertake this project.

-The primary goal of this project is to create a comprehensive full-year calendar that can be easily customized and seamlessly integrated into any website or web application.
-I strongly believe that an outstanding calendar should be user-friendly and highly adaptable, enabling users to personalize it to their unique requirements.
+The primary goal of this project is to create a comprehensive navigable list that can be easily customized and seamlessly integrated into any website or web application.
+I strongly believe that an outstanding list component should be user-friendly and highly adaptable, enabling users to personalize it to their unique requirements.

 ## Features

--   :ok_hand: Year-at-a-glance view

--   :clock930: Ability to set holidays and working days for employees (example usage)

--   :sparkles: Highlight and customize events with different colors and styles
+-  Simple and intuitive navigation

+-  Multiple selection with checkboxes

--   :eyes: Customizable styling and layout
+-  Customizable styling and layout

--   :grey_exclamation: Show tooltip with event details on hover
+-  Keyboard navigation support

--   :zap: Lightweight and performant with no external dependencies except Datejs and TailwindCSS
+-  Lightweight and performant with optional virtualization

--   :open_hands: Open source and free to use

 ## Installation